By Minneapolis DUI Attorney Thomas Gallagher

 Impaired Driving vs. Over the Limit – Justice vs. Expediency

-An exception to the requirement of proof of impairment is Minnesota’s per se limit law, making it a crime to be driving, operating or in control of a motor vehicle within two hours of having an alcohol concentration of 0.08 or more.
+An exception to the requirement of proof of impairment is Minnesota’s per se limit law.
+That law makes a crime of driving, operating or control of a motor vehicle within two hours of having an alcohol concentration of 0.08 or more.

 Enforcement of a bright line law is easier.
 But that enforcement can unfairly snare drivers who are not impaired.
-(We don’t hear about “Drunk Driving” any more, because most accused drivers weren’t.)
+(Have you noticed?
+We don’t hear about “Drunk Driving” any more, because most accused drivers weren’t drunk.)

 The arbitrary 0.08 law does require chemical test evidence from a breath, blood or urine sample.

-Even first-timer will have at least two legal actions taken against them by the government after a DWI arrest:
+Even first-timers will have at least two legal actions taken against them by the government after a DWI arrest:

 - Administrative Revocation of Drivers License (“implied consent revocation”); and,

 Where a breath machine test reports 0.08 or more, or “refusal,” the police officer will typically provide a Notice of Revocation and Temporary License.
 This begins the Administrative Revocation of Drivers License.
 This also is when the “alcohol-related incident” will go on your driver’s license record.

 In the case of a blood or urine test, the Notice should come by mail, after the lab test report is complete.

 Either way, the driver must challenge the Administrative License Revocation by filing a Petition for Judicial Review within 60 days, or it will be too late to do so.
 If done, the court will schedule a hearing on the matter before a Judge.
 (Driving After Revocation is a separate crime, which triggers yet another license revocation period.)